Norwich Bar Billiards

 14. Playing a shot before all balls have come to rest from the previous shot.

-15. Playing a shot before balls due to be returned or pins due to be rest have been.
+15. Playing a shot before balls due to be returned or pins due to be reset have been.

 16. Playing out of turn.